Sites for marijuana production limited to one per tract

 - The medical marijuana production and processing provisions became effective March 1, 2016.

 The approved regulations allowed marijuana businesses in the following zones:

-- Processing* – most urban industrial, corridor commercial, general commercial, station community mixed use and office commercial, exclusive farm use, ag/forest and rural industrial (*in all zones except urban and rural industrial zones, the type of products that may be processed is limited)
+Most urban industrial, corridor commercial, general commercial, station community mixed use and office commercial, exclusive farm use, ag/forest and rural industrial

 The regulations apply only in unincorporated Clackamas County.